Coolb0x/REST_API_Helper_WordPress/README.md

 Step 2 - Upload the PHP file in the folder you created and it should visible and listed alongside your other WordPress plugins.

+Step 3 - Activate the plugin and go to this URL yourwebsitedomain.com/wp-json/custom/v1/posts If you are using Google Chrome browser, you can use the upper left button "Save" to save the whole file.